 They offer a perfect escape from Nicaragua’s everyday life and explore the amazing marine life as well as soak up the sun.

 There are two main methods for reaching the island – by ferry or flying.
 These methods offer different experiences, though the flight is a bit costlier.

 Since colonial times, coffee has been an essential part of the island’s economy.

 If you are a coffee lover, there is a place on the island called Café Las Flores, where you can learn the process of making coffee from A-Z.

-This family-owned coffee roaster is located near Granada and offers a tour with hands-on experience of making coffee from harvesting the beans to drying and roasting.
+This family-owned coffee roaster is located near Granada and offers a tour with hands-on experience of making coffee, from harvesting the beans to drying and roasting.

 In the northern parts of Nicaragua, you will find Miraflor Natural Reserve.
-Here, nature and adventure lovers will enjoy walking through deep green forest and crossing gorgeous streams that feed tens of waterfalls.
+Here, nature and adventure lovers will enjoy walking through a deep green forest and crossing gorgeous streams that feed tens of waterfalls.